 This guide shall help you understand how Digital PR works and how to create your campaign.

-Brands need to be where their consumers hang out i.e., social media.
+Brands need to be where their consumers hang out, i.e., on social media.
 Plus, Google has received a massive increase in its search queries.
 Twitter is no longer a public rant platform, but it's where top influential entities, media house chiefs, and CEOs voice their opinion.
 It increases visibility, brand perception and exposure and attracts backlinks, partnering with other businesses.
 Content creation and content marketing are crucial in Digital PR.

 Further, Digital PR is not limited to B2C.
 It has expanded to B2B and SAAS too.

-Enlisted below is how to create the perfect Digital PR Campaign for your business.
+You are enlisted below is how to create the perfect Digital PR Campaign for your business.

 Create content catering to the different levels of customer awareness.
-Also, create separate customer persona customer awareness.
+Also, create separate customer persona and customer awareness.
 It helps convey the right message to the right person.

 Depending on the level of awareness, chalk out different content ideas.
 Based on the user personas created above, map out likes, dislikes, goals, objectives, desires, and pain points.
 Ideate and create content.
-It can be live, questions and answers, polls, quizzes, infographics, blogs, listicles, white papers, case studies, podcasts, and videos.
+It can be live questions and answers, polls, quizzes, infographics, blogs, listicles, white papers, case studies, podcasts, and videos.
 Create content that grabs the attention of media houses and journos.